saleck24/fstmap/README.md

 4. Import the Database:
    A) Create a new database in phpMyAdmin
-   B) Import the file 'FST_mysql.sql'into your newly created database
+   B) Import the file 'FST_mysql.sql' into your newly created database

 5. Configure the PHP Script:
    A) Open the file server_fst_bd.php'